 Note: Over the years Bowdoin students have made many suggestions as to the class readings and they are included in the various topics.
 In that tradition, please feel free to bring to the professor and the class any suggestions for materials which you deem relevant on these topics.
 Scholarship is indeed a collective enterprise.

-Note: Always remember "Rule 34" of the Internet: Anything and everything which is offensive is already located there.
+Note: Always remember "Rule 34" of the Internet.
+Anything and everything which is offensive is already located there should the topics of this course be too tame for your adventurous spirit.

 Housekeeping Details